pareshppp/UdacityProjects/Machine_Learning_Engineer_Nanodegree/Capstone---NotPineapple/Docs/capstone_report.md

 We have two types of output:

 1. Single-image output - One output image with the prediction accuracy.
-2. Full testing output - A csv file that contains the accuracy data for all the models which ran over all tesing images.
+2. Full testing output - A csv file that contains the accuracy data for all the models which ran over all testing images.

 ### Metrics